splunk/fluent-plugin-k8s-metrics-agg/README.md

 # fluent-plugin-k8s-metrics-agg

-[Fluentd](https://fluentd.org/) input plugin to collect kubernetes cluster metrics from the kubeapiserver API, exposed by [KubeApiServer](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) on a kubernetes cluster.
+[Fluentd](https://fluentd.org/) input plugin collects kubernetes cluster metrics from the kubeapiserver API.
+The API is exposed by [KubeApiServer](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) on a kubernetes cluster.

 ## Installation